GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

  -0.674225  1.40281
 ```

 This direct approach is *strongly discouraged* because `OMEinsum` defaults to an unoptimized contraction order that can be exponentially inefficient.
-The naive left-to-right evaluation often creates unnecessarily large intermediate tensors.
+The naive left-to-right evaluation frequently creates unnecessarily large intermediate tensors.

 A superior approach explicitly specifies the contraction order using parentheses to guide the computation: